Updated October 26, 2023

 Principles of Human Resource Management

 Human Resource Management is an umbrella term that is being used to describe the management as well as the development of the employees in an organization.
-It designs various management systems in order to ensure that employee talent is used efficiently and effectively to accomplish the organizational goals.
+It designs various HR tools in order to ensure that employee talent is used efficiently and effectively to accomplish organizational goals.

 The most important resource a company has is the manpower (people who work for the company).
 The biggest task is to manage people effectively.
 This is considered to be the key to organizational success.